 Given the enormous role they now play in distributing news and information, it is important that the major technology platforms help consumers navigate between fact and fiction, between helpful and harmful information distributed on the internet.
-Are they doing their part to help us work through the difficulties engendered by the Coronavirus crisis?
+The quality of information available at the onset of the coronavirus epidemic, it’s not an exaggeration to say, became a matter of life and death.
+We wanted to know: are the digital platforms doing their part to help us work through the difficulties engendered by the Coronavirus crisis?
 Are they setting a new standard of corporate behavior to prevent the dangerous flow of disinformation, or falling down on the job?
-And what should our expectations be after the pandemic is over?
+And perhaps most importantly, what should our expectations be after the pandemic is over?

-Public Knowledge is tracking public information about the platforms’ approaches, as well as analysis and commentary about them, to answer these questions.
-Our goal is to help inform policy perspectives about the digital platforms and their approaches to countering misinformation.
+To answer these questions, beginning in early March and for three months in 2020, Public Knowledge tracked public information about the platforms’ approaches to countering misinformation about the pandemic, as well as analysis and commentary about them from a wide variety of academic, journalistic, policy, and civil society organizations.
+Our goal was to help inform policy perspectives about the digital platforms and their approaches to countering misinformation.

-Overview: provides a general view of the scale of the infodemic.
+Overview: provides a general view of the scale of misinformation about the infodemic.

 Dangers of the Infodemic: describes the harms and types of misinformation we address.